zachdyer/phaser/README.md

         logo.anchor.setTo(0.5, 0.5);
     }

-To create a sprite use `game.add.sprite(x, y, 'assetName')`.
+To create a sprite use `var logo = game.add.sprite(x, y, 'assetName')`.
 Use the name of the asset you set when you loaded the image.

+To set the alignment position of a sprite use `logo.ancho.setTo(0.5, 0.5)`.
+This will center align the sprite on the x and y axis.

+### Update function
+The `update` function updates every tick.
+Just declare a function called `update` and it will be used.

+    function update () {

+    }